 Like any change process, the very mention of a child transitioning to a new group, educator or service can sometimes cause excitement and/or apprehension for both the child and their family.
 As a parent or carer, you may question whether your child and family are ready to make this change and if your child will be well supported throughout the transition process.

 The educators at your service play an important role in establishing effective transitions that support children through change, helping them confidently continue their learning, fostering resilience and optimism.
 It is important to ask educators about their plans to collaborate with you in planning and implementing transitions that support individual children’s interests, preferences and requirements.
-You might want to ask about how they will talk with your child about what is about to happen, what they can expect, and share age-appropriate information about the activities, experiences, routines and transitions.

 The following tips may help to prepare your child for the transition and help them feel secure and confident in their new learning environment.